osmoscraft/tundra/docs/RFC-20221105-blob-storage-v3.md

   - Client restore all images
   - Client set Ref to CID:ROW
 - Clone (with imaging, see Imaging spec)
-  - Server lists all imaging blobs with IID
+  - Server lists all imaging blobs with CIID
-  - Server returns the list of IIDs
+  - Server returns the list of CIIDs
-  - Client downloads images with all IIDs
+  - Client downloads images with all CIIDs
   - Client unpack the image to retrive all blob OIDs, values, and latest CID:ROW
   - Client performs Get changes with the latest CID:ROW